-No new Phytophthora Dieback infestations were identified during the assessment, and only minor adjustments were made to the boundaries of the five existing infestations.
-Minimal disease expression was evident during the assessment, and the lack of expression is most likely the result of phosphite treatment which occurred in 2012 and 2013.
-A significant amount of vegetation decline not related to Phytophthora Dieback was observed during the assessment, and 19 soil and tissue samples were taken to assist with the diagnosis of these areas.
+Minimal disease expression was evident during the assessment, and the lack of expression is most likely the result of periodic phosphite treatment which has occurred several times during the last 10 years.
+A significant amount of vegetation decline not related to Phytophthora Dieback was observed during the assessment, and several soil and tissue samples were taken to assist with the diagnosis of these areas.
+A total of 10 soil and tissue samples were taken, seven of which produced negative results.
+One sample produced a positive result for P. cinnamomi, while another two samples contained other Phytophthora pathogens, namely P. elongata and P. palmivora.

-The Dieback mapping performed during this assessment is valid for 3 years and will expire in October 2017.
+The Dieback mapping performed during this assessment is valid for 3 years and will expire in December 2020.
 It is recommended however, where clearing and development works are still occurring beyond 12 months that any Dieback boundaries associated with the works be reassessed.